-Individuals must be 18 years and up that:
+Individuals must be 18 years and older who:

 - Are physically or mentally impaired, AND;

 - Are in need of protection from actual or threatened harm as they are no longer capable of protecting themselves from neglect, abuse or hazardous situations;

 - Have no one available who is willing and able to assist them responsibly.

 After an Adult Services caseworker completes an assessment, a service category is selected to most adequately address the client's identified needs and level of risk.